pjeby/autocreate/README.md

 # autocreate

 Sometimes, you need something to be both a class and a function.
 Sometimes, you need a class to be callable without using `new`.
 The `autocreate` module makes both as easy as typing `@auto` before your class declaration (in Babel/ES7 or TypeScript), and *almost* that easy in CoffeeScript or plain Javascript.
-(And there are probably ways to use it with other compile-to-Javascript languages, too!)

 ```javascript
 auto = require('autocreate');